-We saw lots of other wild friends as we continued on our drive, including Red Hartebeest…
+We saw lots of other wild friends as we continued on our drive, including more Red Hartebeest…

 And even the elusive five-legged elephant…

-But as magnificent as the elephants and zebra and all of the other creatures of the land were, we admittedly really wanted to spot a lion.
+But as magnificent as the elephants and zebra and all of the other creatures of the land are, we admittedly really wanted to spot a lion.

 So we scanned the horizon, looking for something yellow without stripes, horns, or a trunk…